aidan-diaz/facebookHomePage/README.md

 My learning was focused on practicing to replicate a given image of a website - using floats for added difficulty.

+*SITE WAS NOT YET MADE TO BE RESPONSIVE*